How COVID-19-Related Laws May Affect Your 2020 Tax Return

 Tax Effect: Employers will have to report the deferred amounts on Form 941 for the applicable quarter and work with the employees to take the additional withholding from their paychecks in 2021.

-Because 2020 taxes can be layered and complex, and every individual tax situation is unique, get help from a tax professional before you make any tax decisions or do any tax planning for 2020.
+Because 2020 taxes can be layered and complex, and every individual tax situation is unique, get help from a tax professional before you make any tax decisions.